-73. Marriage Abroad, U.S. DEP'T OF STATE BUREAU OF CONSULAR AFFS. https://perma.cc/P6UA-BMMP (last visited Mar.
-4, 2023) ("Marriages performed overseas are considered valid in the country where they take place if they are entered into in accordance with local law.
+^{73.} Marriage Abroad, U.S. DEP'T OF STATE BUREAU OF CONSULAR AFFS. https://perma.cc/P6UA-BMMP ("Marriages performed overseas are considered valid in the country where they take place if they are entered into in accordance with local law.
 Recognition of the validity of marriages performed abroad depends on the laws of the place in which the marriage is to be recognized.")

-74. Alan Reed, Essential Validity of Marriage: The Application of Interest Analysis and Depecage to Anglo-American Choices of Law, 20 N.Y.
+^{74.} Alan Reed, Essential Validity of Marriage: The Application of Interest Analysis and Depecage to Anglo-American Choice of Law Rules, 20 N.Y.
 L. SCH.
 J. INT'L & COMP.
 L. 387, 406 (2000).